AndreZ1971/ki/docs/english/CONTENT_MONETIZATION_GUIDE.md

 ---

-## 🆘 Häufige Fragen & Probleme
+## 🆘 Frequently Asked Questions & Issues

-### ❓ Der Preisvorschlag funktioniert nicht
+### ❓ Price suggestion doesn't work
-**Lösung:**
+**Solution:**
-- Prüfe, ob **Base Price** eingegeben ist
+- Check if **Base Price** is entered
-- Fülle **Content-Typ** und **Strategie** aus
+- Fill in **Content Type** and **Strategy**
-- System braucht diese Parameter für Berechnung
+- System needs these parameters for calculation

-### ❓ KI-Text wird nicht generiert
+### ❓ AI text is not generated
-**Lösung:**
+**Solution:**
-- Gib mindestens einen **Content-Titel** ein
+- Enter at least a **Content Title**
-- Prüfe deine **OpenAI API-Verfügbarkeit**
+- Check your **OpenAI API availability**
-- Der Fallback-Text wird automatisch verwendet
+- Fallback text will be used automatically

-### ❓ Revenue-Daten zeigen 0€
+### ❓ Revenue data shows €0
-**Lösung:**
+**Solution:**
-- Warte 7 Tage, bis Daten gesammelt werden
+- Wait 7 days until data is collected
-- Prüfe WooCommerce-Verbindung in Settings
+- Check WooCommerce connection in Settings
-- Manuelle Umsätze können hinzugefügt werden
+- Manual revenue can be added

-### ❓ Produkt wird nicht erstellt
+### ❓ Product is not created
-**Lösung:**
+**Solution:**
-- **Titel** und **Preis** sind erforderlich
+- **Title** and **Price** are required
-- WooCommerce-Verbindung prüfen (Settings → Verbindung)
+- Check WooCommerce connection (Settings → Connection)
-- Logs prüfen unter `/api/debug/logs`
+- Check logs under `/api/debug/logs`

 ---

 ## 📈 Best Practices

-**Preisgestaltung:**
+**Pricing:**
-- Nutze den KI-Preisvorschlag als Orientierung
+- Use the AI price suggestion as a guideline
-- Teste unterschiedliche Preise im A/B-Test
+- Test different prices with A/B testing
-- Monitoriere Conversions bei Preisänderungen
+- Monitor conversions when changing prices

-**Produkttext:**
+**Product Text:**
-- Generiere mehrere Varianten und wähle beste aus
+- Generate multiple variants and choose the best
-- Passe Ton & Fokus manuell nach Bedarf an
+- Manually adjust tone & focus as needed
-- Verwende gute Headline für höhere Click-Rates
+- Use good headlines for higher click rates

-**Revenue-Optimierung:**
+**Revenue Optimization:**
-- Nutze Forecasts für Budgetplanung
+- Use forecasts for budget planning
-- Priorisiere Top-Performer Produkte
+- Prioritize top-performing products
-- Teste neue Monetarisierungsstrategien
+- Test new monetization strategies

 ---

 ## 🚀 Roadmap

-**Geplant für nächste Versionen:**
+**Planned for upcoming versions:**
-- 📦 Produkt-Bundles mit KI-Empfehlungen
+- 📦 Product bundles with AI recommendations
-- 💳 A/B-Test Framework für Preise & Texte
+- 💳 A/B testing framework for prices & text
-- 📧 Automatische Email-Kampagnen für Produkte
+- 📧 Automatic email campaigns for products
-- 🌐 Multi-Language Support für Produkttexte
+- 🌐 Multi-language support for product text
-- 🎯 Customer Segmentation für gezieltes Marketing
+- 🎯 Customer segmentation for targeted marketing

 ---

-**Fragen?** Kontaktiere den Support oder nutze den KI-Chatbot Ari im Dashboard! 🤖
+**Questions?** Contact support or use the AI chatbot Ari in the dashboard! 🤖